AdobeDocs/campaign-standard.en/help/developing/using/configuring-the-resource-s-data-structure.md

    Created keys are displayed in the **[!UICONTROL Custom keys]** section.

 Your identification keys for the resource are now created.

+To learn about best practices when creating identification keys, see this [section](../../developing/using/data-model-best-practices.md#keys).

 ## Defining indexes {#defining-indexes}